-From version 2.0, the prefixes are not numbers.
-So it is not possible to dial the prefix directly from most types of SIP devices.
-We have prepared the default ARS rule "mediaserver\prefix" so that users can dial numbers to directly access the Media Server features (Voicemail/IVR).
+It is not possible to dial the prefix directly from most types of SIP devices.
+We have prepared the default ARS rule "mediaserver_prefix" so that users can dial numbers to directly access the Media Server features (Voicemail).

 7. Call Forwarding